NHQ/scripts/manuscript/plancks_clock.md

 ## Planck's Clock

-In the beginning there was only one thing, but nothing was possible.
+In the beginning there was only one thing, but no-thing was possible.

-Nothing was possible because there was only one thing.
+No-thing was possible because there was the one thing.

-A state of being that would go on forever as one.
+The one things, being, a state that would go on forever, as one.

-Nothing was also possible because if there was one thing, what would the one thing be if it wasn't?
+No-thing was also possible because if there was the one thing, what would the one thing be if it wasn't the one thing?

-Nothing.
+No thing.

-Therefore, in the beginning, there was one that was, and one that wasn't.
+Therefore, in the beginning, there was one, which  was, and one, which wasn't.

-One of being, One of !being
+One of being, and One of !being

-One of, One !of
+One of, and One !of

-One, !One
+One and !One

 Plancktime is the smallest unit of relative time in the physical universe.
+It is the second split into as many tiny vibrations as physically posisble.

-The samplerate of the universe is one second divided by one plancktone
+The "samplerate" of the universe is one second divided by one plancktone.

 There are 2e^44 planctons per second.

-Upon the 1st tick of Planck's clock there was one thing, but a not thing was possible.
+Upon the 1st tick of Planck's clock there was one thing, but a no-thing was possible.

 On the 2nd tick, the one could obtain, or it could become !one.

-And the not thing could obtain, or it could become a one.
+And the no-thing could obtain, keep it same, or it could become the one thing.

-Thus 2 possibilities became 4.
+Thus the initial 2 possibilities became 4.

 Upon the 3rd tick, the 4 possibilities became 8 possibilities